ghostscript3r/poe-trade-official-site-enhancer/README.md

 ## Features

-* Sort item and currency searches on **pathofexile.com/trade****pathofexile.com/trade2** by current chaos equivalent using **poe.ninja****orbwatch.trade** values.
-* Track "contacted" seller in currency searches like the app already does for item searches.
-* Change quantities in currency searches freely.

 ### Item Search enhancements

+* Sort item and currency searches by current chaos/exalted equivalent using **poe.ninja** for PoE1 and **orbwatch.trade** values for PoE2.
 * Adds a save manager to easily save and reload any item search or even any filter group.
-* Adds an affix selector based on [PoEDB](https://poedb.tw/)[PoE2DB](https://poe2db.tw/) data to easily select all actually possible affixes for the item type you are searching.
+* Adds an affix selector based on [PoEDB](https://poedb.tw/)/[PoE2DB](https://poe2db.tw/) data to easily select all actually possible affixes for the item type you are searching.
 * Duplicates search button on top of search controls.
 * Result can be grouped by user selling
 * For tiered items (essences, sextants...) show the cost of reaching max tier, also enabling sorting by this value.